198d/cv/index.rst

   dozen contributors.
 Implemented tooling to manage a comprehensive *Gitlab CI* configuration providing a common build/test/publish pipeline for projects, with the flexibility to customize.
-Ensured simple steps for starting new projects and a batteries-included approach allowing junior and senior developers to start and deploy new projects with minimal friction.
+Ensured simple steps for starting new projects with a batteries-included approach allowing junior and senior developers to start and deploy new projects with minimal friction.
 * Contributed to automation tools for (re)installing a *Linux* OS (*RHEL7/8*) on newly provisioned *physical servers* using *Python* to build a JIT *ISO*